A Quick Guide To Jeti Oguz And The Seven Bulls, Kyrgyzstan.

 Beautiful river crossings on the way up Jeti Oguz valley.

-Other things to do in Jeti Oguz valley
+Other things to do in Jeti Oguz Valley, Kyrgyzstan

 • Admire Broken Heart hill: Like the Seven Bulls, this rock formation (in the shape of a broken heart) is an iconic fixture of Jeti Oguz.
 It also has a tale of legend to its formation.
 The shortened version involving fights between two men over a woman.
 One man was killed and thus the woman became broken hearted.